Student Support Services

-Includes a specific diagnosis (either by IDEA or the DSM-5) made by the testing professional, along with a listing of the tests and scores utilized to arrive at this diagnosis
+Include a specific diagnosis (either by IDEA or the DSM-5) made by the testing professional, along with a listing of the tests and scores utilized to arrive at this diagnosis

-All necessary information relating to the concerns: background Information (academic, developmental, and medical), an itemized list of which tests were administered, behavioral observations, cognitive and achievement testing, attention and behavior, executive and adaptive functioning, as well as conclusions and recommendations
+Include all necessary information relating to the concerns: background Information (academic, developmental, and medical), an itemized list of which tests were administered, behavioral observations, cognitive and achievement testing, attention and behavior, executive and adaptive functioning, as well as conclusions and recommendations

 Include an explanation of the current classroom and testing accommodations recommended based on the diagnosis